alexklapheke/alexklapheke.github.io/blog/trees.md

 effect](images/43508119c9fb84d566ab739d34693e25270432b9.svg){#fig:acerdates}

-There are some interesting trends visible in @fig:dates---a recent fad for magnolias, a steady increase in serviceberry plantings (genus
-<abbr title="serviceberry">*Amelanchier*</abbr>), and spikes in pear
-tree plantings (nearly all of which are Callery pears,
+There are some interesting trends visible in @fig:dates---a recent fad for magnolias, a steady increase in serviceberry plantings (<abbr title="serviceberry">*Amelanchier*</abbr> spp.), and spikes in pear tree plantings (nearly all of which are Callery pears,
 <abbr title="Callery pear">*Pyrus calleryana*</abbr>) in 2009 and
 2017---although given the paucity of data, it is impossible to say if they are real.